Travel Trail of King of Fruits-Mango & its Varieties!

 Devgad is a popular coastal village in Sindhudurg district of the state of Maharashtra and located on the Arabian Sea in the coastal Konkan region.
 This village is renowned for its beach, harbor and a lighthouse constructed in the year 1915 at the Deogad fort.
 Being a coastal place, the staple diet of people is rice and fish.
 However, Devgad is majorly known for its unadulterated Alphonso mango cultivation.
 Alphonso is one of the most expensive as well as finest varieties of mangoes.
 The mangoes are grown mainly in the western part of India including Sindhudurg, Raigad and Ratnagiri districts.
 Alphonsoes are often referred to as ‘Hapus’ in Maharashtra and Gujarat states.
 Also, they are used to make sweets, smoothies, candies and mango drinks.
 The mango can also be consumed directly after ripe and a favorite fruit in India during summers.

-There are very few towns in the state of Gujarat which offer the diversity similar to that Junagadh offers to its visitors.
-Much of the attractions of this town has been ruined through the time but there is several well-maintained by the government and is open for public as well as tourists to see.
+There are very few towns in the state of Gujarat, which offer the diversity similar to that Junagadh offers to its visitors.
+Much of the attraction of this town has been ruined through the time, but there is several well-maintained by the government and is open for public as well as tourists to see.
 The best thing to know is that Junagadh is the place where ‘the Queen of Mangoes, Kesar’, is cultivated and distributed throughout the country.

 Varanasi, also known as Banaras is laced on the banks of River Ganga in the state of Uttar Pradesh and is believed to be one of the oldest cities in the world.
 It is often called as the ‘Religious Capital of India’ and has been the cultural centre of the country since many years.
 Varanasi is amongst the most significant pilgrimage destinations in India and visited by devotees all around the year.
 The delicious variety of mango- ‘Langra’ or ‘Malda’ is cultivated at this town.